 Gaming is a relatively new addition to media streamers.
 You can play casual games such as Tetris on Roku and Amazon devices as well as the Google Nexus Player, or opt for the Nvidia Shield TV for something a little more console-esque.
 You can even buy optional game pads if you're serious about wanting a games console experience.

 We've also included set-top boxes here from the likes of Sky and BT because they also offer a lot of the features you'd get on a media streamer.
 If you don't want lots of set-top boxes under your TV, you may find one of these will do everything you need, including playing and recording live TV.
 We're reviewing the new Virgin V6 box at the moment, and will add this shortly.

 Best media player reviews 2017 UK

 The Roku Streaming Stick is one of the best media streamers around and worth the extra money compared with the Chromecast if you want more content at your fingertips plus the physical remote control and user interface.

 2. Roku 3

 The Roku 3 is a premium player with a superior feature set to rivals.
-The wireless headphones are a boon and the UK content selection is superb, although we experienced lip-sync issues and network media playback is too unreliable.
+The headphones socket in the remote is a boon and the UK content selection is superb, although we experienced lip-sync issues and network media playback is too unreliable.